 The PYRODRY process is based on a biomass drying plant with integrated pelletizing system from Jumbo Group Smart Dry with the addition of a thermal treatment plant for Pyrolysis.
 The feedstock is pre-dewatered biogenic residue and is further processed in the pyrolysis unit to produce heat for drying leaving a treated carbon containing organically decontaminated product.
 The produced bio(based)char can be seen as carbon sequestering agent having a CO2 positive balance and helps to fulfill worldwide requested climate goals.

 The JUMBO dryer is a high temperature vortex dryer whose thermal energy is provided by the direct exhaust gases from the pyrolysis gas combustion.
-The hot exhaust gases with approx. 850°C from the thermal reaction of the pyrolysis are mixed with cooling air to approx. 300°C and an oxygen content of approx. 17%.
 This hot and non-combustible drying gas is evenly fed into three individual drying chambers.
 Within the drying chambers, the moist biomass is swirled in a cloud of material and exposed to the hot exhaust gas stream.
 The high-pressure difference between partial pressure and steam saturation pressure results in an immediate aggregate transition from liquid water to gaseous steam.
 The resulting evaporative cooling reduces the hot exhaust gas to a temperature of approx. 70°C. Due to the hot gas impingement and simultaneous provision of the maximum material surface by the permanent turbulence of the drying material, a drying efficiency close to the physical limit of 650W per litre of water evaporation is achieved.
 The material throughput is on average only 4.5 minutes to the material exit with a dry substance content of 90%.
 The dry material is fed in a closed system to a ZRP250 press wheel pelletizer.
-The dried biomass is pressed into pellets at a compression ratio of approx. 1.2 by two press wheels running slowly into each other.
+The dried biomass is pressed into pellets at a compression ratio of approx. 2:1 by two press wheels running slowly into each other.
 The pelletizing is fully automatically integrated into the process.

 After the pelletizing process, the pellets are transferred to the pyrolysis process via a rotary feeder.
 Inside the thermal pyrolysis system, organic compounds are thermally decomposed at a temperature of about 600-700°C in the absence of oxygen (λ ≈ 0).
 The process basically produces two fractions – pyrolysis gas and pyrolysis char (Carbonisate).
 The mass and energy distribution of the products is mainly influenced by three parameters: